adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Apps

-zec-qt-wallet bundles some applications to make common tasks simpler.
+ZecWallet bundles some applications to make common tasks simpler.

 ### Using z-board.net

 [z-board.net](http://z-board.net/) is a message board based on the [encrypted memo field](/using-zec-qt-wallet/#encrypted-memo-field).
-When using shielded addresses messages are anonymous. zec-qt-wallet integrates with the z-board.net service by allowing you to choose topics and post to the correct address without manually adding it.
+When using shielded addresses messages are anonymous.
+ZecWallet integrates with the z-board.net service by allowing you to choose topics and post to the correct address without manually adding it.

 ![zboard](images/zboard.png)